 The Graduate Management Admission Test (GMAT) is a graduate admissions entrance exam designed for students who want to go to graduate school for an MBA, master of accountancy, or master of finance.
 Some programs may accept GRE scores instead, depending on the applicant’s other credentials.

-This grad school admission test covers analytical writing and quantitative reasoning skills, as well as integrated and verbal reasoning skills.
+This graduate school admission test assesses your abilities in quantitative reasoning, verbal reasoning, and data insights.
+It evaluates how effectively you can solve problems using basic math, comprehend and analyze written material, and interpret data from various sources.
 The ability to analyze and evaluate written material in English is important to note for English as a Second Language (ESL) students.

-The GMAT consists of four sections and takes approximately three hours and 30 minutes, including the optional breaks, to complete.
+The GMAT consists of three sections and takes approximately two hours and 15 minutes, including optional breaks, to complete.

 You can retake the exam only five times a year (even if scores are canceled) with a minimum gap of 16 days between each attempt, and up to eight years in your lifetime.

-Due to the COVID-19 pandemic, the Graduate Management Admission Council (GMAC) continues to maintain the online version of the standard GMAT, open to all candidates globally excluding Mainland China, Cuba, Iran, North Korea, and Sudan (because of regulatory and local data privacy rules).
+The online version of the GMAT, introduced by the Graduate Management Admission Council (GMAC) during the COVID-19 pandemic, is still available.
+It is open to all candidates globally excluding Mainland China, Cuba, Iran, North Korea, and Sudan (because of regulatory and local data privacy rules).
 The GMAT online registration fee is $275 in most parts of the world, but a few countries have local prices.

 GRAD SCHOOL TESTS PRO TIP 2